 "There were about 12 balloons doing this early morning flight, and it took most of the previous afternoon to ferry all the kit up the mountain by cable-car, and out onto the snow field by piste-basher.
 It was a fantastic flight, we went up to 14,000 feet at one point, and finally landed 6000 feet lower than the launch site!" he says.

-Join Chris on a hot air balloon ride over the North East of England by choosing a flight voucher here.
+Join Chris on a hot air balloon ride over the North East of England.